 Donating other combinations of blood components

 Based on your size, hemoglobin level, platelet count, and the current needs of our community, our medical technicians may determine that a different combination of blood components would be most efficient for a donation.
-The most common types are listed above, but other ABC options are one, two or three platelets; one, two or three plasmas; or any combination dependent on total blood volume and platelet count.
+The most common types are listed above, but other ABC options are one, two or three platelets; one or two plasmas; or any combination dependent on total blood volume and platelet count.

 Components of blood

 Red blood cells transport oxygen and nutrients to the tissues and remove carbon dioxide and waste.
 Red blood cells are indicated for more than 70% of all transfusions.
 Accident victims, patients with ulcers and patients undergoing surgery use red blood cells.